 Also, with this new Re-Player, you can start the playback at various points in the song if you just want to hear and playback a certain piece of the song rather than all of it.
 This additional feature allows you to focus on a part of the song you played and you can play along with live to work on that part of the song that may be more difficult for you.
 It’s a practice “tool” that can help you learn songs more intuitive way.

 So when you see the lighted “visual information bar “line” light up and move to the tempo and dynamics you are playing and shows up on the front panel of the piano, this is what it’s for…to help you “visualize” what’s going on as you play your song.
-It can be very useful, especially to novice beginner students because it gives them a visual way to better understand what’s going on when they are practicing or playing a song.
+It can be very useful, especially to novice beginner students and people who like to lean in a “visual way” because it gives them a great way to better understand what’s going on when they are practicing or playing a song.

 The Casio Music Space app also has a specific section to control the features of the Instant Re-Player visualization bar so that you can change parameters of what that lighted bar will do and how it will do it.
 Having those features on the Casio Music Space app makes this digital bar more practical to use and easier to understand.
 Again, not everyone will use or care about that visualization bar and it can be shut off.
 But other people will definitely take advantage of it.